 After Campus Property Group’s plan to build a 16-unit condominium project failed to win the support of the Design Review Board in December 2018, five-time Olympic gold medalist Nathan Adrian and his business partner Will Copeland, a former swim team mate at his alma mater, the University of California at Berkeley, purchased the Ann Curtis School of Swimming at 25 Golden Hinde Blvd.
 Many members of the Terra Linda HOA are pleased that the Ann Curtis pool will remain as a recreation space.

-Finally for 2018 the Association through its committees and members has engaged the many stakeholders in the Terra Linda area to promote health, beauty, pride, and safety with the goal of maintaining a high quality of life.
+Through its committees and members, the HOA has engaged the many stakeholders in the Terra Linda area to promote health, beauty, pride, and safety with the goal of maintaining a high quality of life.